httpsterio/gotempo/README.md

 `gotempo --itgmania-module <path>` sets the same key.
 See [ITGmania overlay](docs/CONFIGURATION.md#itgmania-overlay) for the file format and where the module lives on each OS.

+With that key set, gotempo treats the machine as a cabinet: the OBS and CSV items disappear from the tray, since neither is what this install is for.
+The rest of the menu is unchanged.

 ## Reconnection behaviour